Section 1. Purpose and findings.

 (2) Re-sentencing would not be in the interests of justice; or

-(3) Re-sentencing would be in the interests of justice, but that the appropriate sentence is something other than the portion of the sentence the individual has already completed.
+(3) Re-sentencing would be in the interests of justice, but the appropriate sentence is something other than the portion of the sentence the individual has already completed.

 (g) There shall be a presumption that granting the petition would be in the interests of justice due to the legalization of cannabis for adults and the unequal enforcement of cannabis laws.
 The presumption may be overcome, including in instances where the prosecutor proves by clear and convincing evidence that re-sentencing would not be in the interests of justice because: